Comp-coder-4/E-Commerce_Cleaning/00_README.md

 2. **Problem** Some products had wrong category
     - E.g. ID = 166, product = t-shirt, category = "electronics"
     - **Solution**
-      - Use pivot table to find categories each product was in
+      - Use pivot table to find categories each product was in (**Imgs/.../Pivot table (product,categories).png**)
-      - Identify which products were in wrong categories
+      - Identify which products were in wrong categories:
+        - Wrong products in Electronics: Basketball, blender, lamp, microwave, t-shirt, vacuum, yoga mat
+      - In Excel main table, make flag column where Category = "Electronics" and product is either "Basketball", "Blender", "Lamp", "Microwave", "T-shirt", "Vacuum" or "Yoga Mat" (**See Imgs/.../Wrong Category FLAG.png**)
+      - Write Excel IF function to make correct Category Column (**See Imgs/.../Correct Category Column.png**)

 ## Data Source